acgetchell/CDT-plusplus/README.md

 ```

 Run these commands from the repository root.
 Set `COMET_API_KEY` before starting the parameter optimization; use
 `--repository-root` when invoking it from another directory.
+The optimizer uses seed `92` by default for every
+parameter pair so results can be compared and replayed; pass `--seed SEED` to select and record another root seed.
+The
-The experiment results are then available in Comet.
+experiment results are then available in Comet.
 Migration of these legacy scripts to Python 3.14, PyTorch, and the current Comet API is tracked by
 [#104](https://github.com/acgetchell/CDT-plusplus/issues/104).